Best Things to Do in Yelapa Mexico

 Spend time on the Beach

-Now it’s not really a trip to Yelapa unless you spend time at the beach.
-The beach here is beautiful- it truly is, in my opinion, the best beach that we found along the Riviera Nayarit.
 The sand is white and fine and the water is a very cool, dark turquoise/green colour that begs to be jumped into.
-The water is calm and there are virtually no waves which make it perfect for swimming and paddleboarding.
+The water is calm and there are virtually no waves which makes it perfect for swimming and paddleboarding.

 You’ll see many bars and restaurants along the beach where you can grab a snack and a drink and relax or just lay down your own towel directly on the sand and enjoy the paradisiacal surroundings.

-Go for a Stroll Around Town
+Go for a Stroll Around the Town

-The main town of Yelapa is so quaint and atmospheric.
+The main town of Yelapa is quaint and atmospheric.
 From the minute you get off onto the pier you’ll be led by the small paths into various corners of town.
 It’s easy to get lost in Yelapa but that’s really the point.

 I highly suggest just taking any path that looks interesting and heading down it for a while.
 Along your way, you’ll come across local restaurants, coffee shops, local people’s stands selling souvenirs and gifts as well as friendly locals to have conversations with.